Summary

 }

-Let’s walk through creating a complete project from scratch using Claude Code.
-This will demonstrate the agentic workflow — you give Claude a high-level instruction, and it autonomously builds the entire project.
+The following section describes the creation of a complete project from scratch using Claude Code.
+The agentic workflow proceeds as follows: the user provides a high-level instruction, and Claude autonomously constructs the project.

 Create the Project